 Dr Georgina Konrat, medical director and cosmetic doctor at Brisbane Cosmetic Clinic, has developed the DOVE technique for labiaplasty surgery.
 Click here for more information on this innovative technique.
-(Please provide a link to the second in my series of articles – and remove this sentence from the text.)

 When considering labiaplasty surgery, it’s critical to have a full discussion, including examination, with the doctor.
 This is the most intimate of surgeries, and a woman must feel comfortable with her doctor.
 The consultation will happen in a relaxed and comfortable environment and you will be given the opportunity to ask any question you have, and also to voice any concerns and worries.

 Dr Konrat always encourages prospective patients to take notes, which they can then review later.
 Prior to surgery, you will have a range of blood tests.
 You will be encouraged to start eating Kellogs Guardian Flakes to ensure you have easy bowel movements before and for three weeks after the surgery.